dekarrin/ictiobus/README.md

 The diagnostics binary is created by specifying `--diag` (or just `-d`) and giving a path for the new binary.
-For example, if we wanted to create a diagnostics binary called `nli` (for NeatLang Interpreter, glub) for the NeatLang langauge used as an example in this doc, we would do the following:
+For example, if we wanted to create a diagnostics binary called `nli` (for NeatLang Interpreter, glub) for the NeatLang language used as an example in this doc, we would do the following:

 ```shell
 $ ictcc neatlang-spec.md --ir int --hooks ./neatlanghooks --diag nli -n